Barnbow: The explosion

 Just after 10 pm on Tuesday 5 December 1916, several hundred women and girls had just started their shift at the factory.
 Four and a half inch shells were being filled, fuzed, finished off and packed.
 Room 42 was mainly used for the filling, and around 170 girls worked there.
 Shells were brought to the room fully loaded, and all that was left to do was for the fuze to be added and the shell cap screwed down.
 The fuze was inserted by hand, then a machine screwed the fuze down tightly.

 At 10:27pm a violent explosion suddenly rocked room 42 killing 35 women outright, and maiming and injuring many more.
 Many of the dead were only identifiable by the identity discs they wore around their necks.
 The machine where the explosion occurred was completely destroyed.

 Despite the danger still remaining in room 42, many other workers hurried in to help the injured and get them to safety.

 Production was stopped only for a short while, and once the bodies were removed other girls were volunteering to work in room 42.
 Many of the injured girls and women went for convalescence.

 Because of the censorship at the time, no account of the accident was made public, though Field Marshal Sir Douglas Haig paid tribute to the devotion and sacrifice of the workers killed.
 Many death notices appeared in the Yorkshire Evening Post, stating cause of death as killed by accident: the only clue to the tragedy that had befallen them.

 Six years after the end of the war, the public were finally told the facts of the explosion at Barnbow.

-There were a further two explosions at the factory; the first in March 1917 killing two girl workers, and one in May 1918 killing three men.
+There were a further two explosions at the factory; the first in March 1917 killing Elsie Bruce and Florence Hodgkins and one in May 1918 killing three men William Orange, James McHale and James S. Thompson.

 Barnbow was Britain's top shell factory between 1914 and 1918, and by the end of the war on 11 November 1918, a total of 566,000 tons of ammunition had been shipped overseas.